 I had a blast with the game and replaying missions and following the story I found my playtime over 20 hours doing just the basics.
 There’s a lot of replayability here and the way the game is made it doesn’t make any area feel like a chore.

-If you have a PSP or a Vita and like either RTS or RPG’s Generation of Chaos: Pandora’s Reflection is a worthy game to steal away your time.
+If you have a PSP or a Vita and like either RTS or RPG’s Generation of Chaos: Pandora’s Reflection is a worthy game.

 This review was based on the PSP version that was provided by the publisher.